CBD Cream for Pain

 Certain research believes that CBD reacts with a vital part of the ECS.
 The response created offers anti-inflammatory effects as well as relief when it comes to pain.
 Both of these combined means that it is thought by many professionals to be very useful for pain management in general.
 CBD, is a new and relatively understudied treatment for pain, including back pain.
 Studies suggest it may help relieve inflammation, which is often a factor in chronic back pain.
 See the following study …..
 Cannabidiol (CBD) and its analogs: a review of their effects on inflammation – PubMed (nih.gov)

 In 2020, more research was done as CBD was reviewed on how it could possibly treat chronic pain as shown in the following link.

 According to the National Centers for Complementary and Integrative Health, some evidence suggests that cannabis or CBD could have modest benefits for chronic pain.

 For example, a 2020 review concludes that CBD could, in some contexts, have benefits for relieving chronic pain, improving sleep, and reducing inflammation.

-CBD could be particularly useful in treating a condition like arthritis which causes chronic pain in the joints.
+CBD has shown to be particularly useful in treating a condition like arthritis which causes chronic pain in the joints as shown in animal studies.
 A study conducted in 2016 reported a noticeable reduction in inflammation in rats they applied CBD oil to for several days in a row.
 They also reported that it treated pain in the joints of the rats that were afflicted by arthritis.
 There were no negative side effects to be reported.
-Though more human research is needed to conclude that is definitively effective for symptoms associated with arthritis, it is enough to suggest that CBD is effective in at least combating general chronic pain.
+Though more human research is needed to conclude that is definitively effective for symptoms associated with arthritis, it is enough to suggest that CBD is effective in at least combating general chronic pain in animal studies.